alpinelogic/slideview/README.md

 ### Compatibility
 Modern & non-buggy Browsers.
-Known to work and tested in the following & platforms:
+Known to work and tested in the following Browsers & platforms:

 ###### Desktop:
 Latest versions of: